Special effects of Terminator 2: Judgment Day: T-800 bike jump

 Cameron believed in the digital process and so made no attempts to hide the bike's rig or wires, leaving Pacific Data Images to conceal about 1/8 of each frame, using a keyframe process and software that would interpolate whatever was on either side of the wire to hide them.
 Some hand fixes were needed as the software could not always discern what was happening due to the camera movement.
-Removing the wires against the sky background was considered easier than doing so for a shot with trees in the background.
-Additionally, when the bike landed, Kent jerked forward causing the wire to cross his face, which also had to be digitally painted out.
+Removing the wires against a sky background was considered easier than doing so against a background with trees.
+Additionally, Kent jerked forward when the bike landed, causing the wire to cross his face, which also had to be digitally painted out.